Either a screw or dial that adjusts the airflow into a tank as the user inhales affecting both the amount of vapour and flavour.

 These common terms refer to output measurements that vaping devices use.
-Variable Voltage refers to electromotive force being pushed through the atomizer whereas Variable Wattage refers to the power produced by that force.
-Put simply a Variable Wattage device detects the atomizer resistance and selects the correct voltage to deliver the desired output whereas a Variable Voltage device delivers the selected output irrespective of the atomizer resistance.
-Variable Temperature controlled devices enable you to pre-set a maximum temperature in Celsius or Fahrenheit that the atomizer coil will be able to reach.
+Variable Voltage refers to electromotive force being pushed through the coil whereas Variable Wattage refers to the power produced by that force.
+Put simply a Variable Wattage device detects the coil resistance and selects the correct voltage to deliver the desired output whereas a Variable Voltage device delivers the selected output irrespective of the coil resistance.
+Variable Temperature controlled devices enable you to pre-set a maximum temperature in Celsius or Fahrenheit that the coil will be able to reach.

 This refers to the screw thread cut and is the most common thread pattern used on e-cigarettes which aids cross compatibility of components.
 It is also used to refer to the compatibility of mouthpieces and the connection at the top of the tank.